Daviedavie100/Investigating_dataset_project/README.md

 1. What teams improved the most over the time period?
 2. Which players had the most penalties?
 3. Which was the the most preferred leg for penalty-takers in 2016 among the players who scored more than the mean penalties in that year?

-## What do I need to install?

-I will install Python, plus the following libraries:

-* pandas
-* NumPy
-* Matplotlib
-* csv

 ## Why this Project?